espressomd/espresso/doc/sphinx/advanced_methods.rst

 For a more detailed description, see e.g. Guckenberger and Gekle, J. Phys.
 Cond.
 Mat.
 (2017) or contact us.
-This feature probably does not work with advanced LB features such electro kinetics or Shan-Chen.
+This feature probably does not work with advanced LB features such electro kinetics.

 A sample script is provided in the :file:`samples/immersed_boundary` directory of the source distribution.